Are you looking for ideas to style the wedding china that you so adore? Here are 7 easy steps to get you started with a vintage hutch cabinet.

 Choose the largest of your china pieces to display in your vintage hutch cabinet first.
 For me, it was this large china platter.

-Center this large china piece into your vintage hutch cabinet.
+Center this large china piece into your vintage china hutch.

-Now every hutch and cabinet, of course, is not going to be the same.
-This vintage hutch cabinet only has two shelves for me to use for displaying.
-You may have more or less.
-But aligning your largest pieces first is a good practice to start with.
+Of course, every vintage china hutch and cabinet is not going to be the same.
+This vintage cabinet only has two shelves for me to display.
+You may have more or less, but aligning your largest pieces first is a good practice to start with.

-What is the best background for a china cabinet?
+What is the best background for a vintage china hutch?

 You may enjoy this post, Romantic Antique Table Setting with Thoughtful Design.